-Speaker: Alisa Esage Date and time: 11th November 2021, 13:00 UTC (online) Format: deep technical 60 min. talk with Q&A Availability: on-demand available Keywords: Virtualization, Vulnerability Research, Exploit Development, Logic Bugs, VM Escape
+Speaker: Alisa Esage Date and time: 11th November 2021, 13:00 UTC (online) Format: deep technical 60 min. talk with Q&A Availability: not available Keywords: Virtualization, Vulnerability Research, Exploit Development, Logic Bugs, VM Escape

 At Pwn2Own Vancouver 2021 I have demonstrated an 0day VM escape exploit for Parallels Desktop hypervisor.
 The exploit chain that I developed was based on logic issues.
 In this deep technical presentation I will share the technical details of the exploit, as well as various preliminary and contextual knowledge related to it.

 Logic security vulnerabilities (i.e. those that can be exploited without any memory corruptions) are becoming increasingly important in offensive security research right now, as Rust and other memory-safe programming languages are rapidly taking over popular code bases.
 When evaluating the attack surface of Parallels Desktop, as an expert in both hypervisors and memory corruption bugs, I saw many opportunities for classical buffer overflows, but chose to try and find a logic bug instead.
 As hypervisors are ultra-complex low level software, exploitable logic bugs in them are extremely rare.
 I was lucky to find such a “one of a kind” bug.

 Despite the bug was quite simple, the exploit turned out to be not so easy.
 Exploitation of the bug required me to develop a kernel module for the guest OS from which I was escaping, reverse-engineer some internal RPC protocol of the hypervisor, and emulate it in the exploit code.
 Eventually the exploit was reliable 100% by design, and executed arbitrary code on the host Mac.